mvolkmann/blog/src/smalltalk/30-development-environment.md

 ## Workspace Windows

-Workspaces provide a place for experimenting with code.
+Workspaces provide a place for experimenting with code and save arbitrary text.
-Pharo Smalltalk calls these "Playground".
+Pharo Smalltalk calls these "Playgrounds".

 Pressing cmd-s in Workspace prompts for a file name where the contents will be saved.